Illinois Numismatic Association: History

 The formation of the association first came to be during a meeting at the Peoria Coin Club Show in the Hotel Marriott Pere Marquette in September, 1959.
 The association has a total of 28 local club members (lists 23) from across Illinois as of November, 2025.
-Prior shows have been held in Peoria, Chicago, Centralia, Mattoon, Springfield, LaSalle, Joliet, and Moline.
+Prior shows have been held in Peoria, Chicago, Centralia, Mattoon, Springfield, LaSalle, Joliet, Moline, and Tinley Park.

 The ILNA Coin Digest is published by the association four times a year.
 All four 1998 digests were entered into a national competition for numismatic publications hosted by the American Numismatic Association.
 On April 14, 1999 it was announced that the ILNA placed 2nd.

-In 1999 the ILNA website was chosen to be the site for the official unveiling of the Susan B. Anthony dollar.
+That same year the ILNA website was chosen to be the site for the official unveiling of the Susan B. Anthony dollar.

-The ILNA shows have been held at the Tinley Park Convention Center in Tinley Park since the early 2000s, along with the Greater Chicago Coin & Currency Show.
+The ILNA shows were regularly held at the Tinley Park Convention Center in Tinley Park since the early 2000s, along with the Greater Chicago Coin & Currency Show.
 In September 17–19, 2009, the ILNA celebrated their 50th anniversary.
 That same year the United States Mint began minting the Lincoln Bicentennial cents, so in response the event was largely Abraham Lincoln themed.
 The convention hosted 220 dealer tables and 1,687 attendees.
 With even Tinley Park's then mayor Ed Zabrocki and a Lincoln impersonator cutting the ceremonial ribbon.

+Starting September, 2026 ILNA shows will be held at the Countryside Banquets & Conference Center in Countryside.